 Which pets should be tested pre-anaesthetic?

-Pre-anaesthetic testing prior to surgery is recommended for cats and dogs of all ages and species.
+Pre-anaesthetic testing prior to surgery is recommended for cats and dogs of all ages and breeds.

 Why is pre-anaesthetic testing recommended?

-Blood and often urine testing pre-anaesthetic can provide important information to help your vet ensure that surgical procedures are safe as possible for your pet.
+Blood and often urine testing pre-anaesthetic can provide important information we need to make surgical procedures as safe as possible for your pet.

 What kinds of tests do we undertake?